April 16, 2026

 • Multi-language support for international teams

-• Strongest fit for formal training and "hard" knowledge checks
+• Strong fit for formal training and knowledge checks

 7. Codenames Online: Best for Strategic Team Games